Scottish Highland Railways

 Special requirementsIf you have notified us of any special requirements, please check that they have been noted and acknowledged.
 This is especially important with any dietary needs you may have.

 Disabled accessThe majority of our tours involve a certain amount of walking, including a short walk from the coach stop to the town, attraction or venue you're visiting.
 If you are bringing a wheelchair, please let us know at the time of booking so that appropriate arrangements can be made.

 Itinerary changesOccasionally, for operational reasons, we may have to change the order of the excursions on your holiday.
-The final day-by-day itinerary will be confirmed on your Final Travel Documents, which you will receive approximately three weeks prior to your departure. **low deposit of £79pp applies to new bookings only made before 31st August 2018.
-This offer applies to flight-inclusive holidays only.
+The final day-by-day itinerary will be confirmed on your Final Travel Documents, which you will receive approximately three weeks prior to your departure. *This low deposit offer applies to new bookings made between 11th September and 31st October 2018 only.
+This offer applies to selected flight-inclusive holidays only.
 Exclusions apply.
 This offer is subject to availability and may be withdrawn at any time.
 Back to top